nonchip/recipes/README.md

 # recipes
-just some recipes
+just some recipes I like

-feel free to file pull requests if you know anything i should be cooking :)
+feel free to file pull requests if you know anything I should be cooking ☺